mozilla/remote-settings/README.rst

     docker run --rm \
         --env SERVER=https://remote-settings-dev.allizom.org/v1 \
         --env MAIL_DIR="" `#disables test cases related to emails` \
-        --env SKIP_SERVER_SETUP=true \
-        --env TO_REVIEW_ENABLED=false \
         --env EDITOR_AUTH=<username:password, credentials available in 1Password> \
         --env REVIEWER_AUTH=<username:password, available in 1Password> \
     remotesettings/tests browser-test

 Because the tests are capable of running against environments with existing data, there are limitations to what they can do.
 Examples:
+ - Test setup is global
- - Test server setup is global and may be skipped entirely against an existing server
+ - Test setup and may be partially skipped if the bucket, collection and users already exist
  - All tests have access to the same bucket, collection, and users
  - Tests are not allowed to delete the bucket(s), collection(s) or users
- - Test records may not be purged if the remote server disables this ability
+ - Test collection records are purged before each test